DeveloperAromal/Websearch-Agent/README.md

 With just \~40 lines of code, you’ve got the foundation for an **AI research assistant, news bot, or productivity tool**.

 💡 Did you find this useful?
-Drop a ❤️ on this post and share your version of the agent in the comments. also follow me
+Drop a ⭐ on this repo and follow me on github

 Happy coding